divaprotocol/oracles/docs/Tellor.md

 ## claimReward

 Function to claim tips and/or DIVA reward.
+Claiming rewards is only possible after the final value has been submitted and confirmed in DIVA Protocol by successfully calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function.
+Anyone can trigger this function to transfer the rewards to the eligible reporter.

-The function executes the following steps in the following order when looping through the list of tipping tokens:
+The function executes the following steps in the following order when looping through the provided list of tipping tokens to claim:
 * Get tip amount for pool and tipping token.
 * Set tip amount to zero to prevent multiple payouts in the event that the same tipping token is provided multiple times.
 * Emits a `TipClaimed` event per tipping token claimed.
 Emits a `FeeClaimed` event in DIVA smart contract when fee is claimed.

-Note that if no tipping tokens are provided and `_claimDIVAReward` is `false`, then
+Note that if no tipping tokens are provided and `_claimDIVAReward` is set to `false`, the function will not execute anything.
+The function will not revert in that scenario.

 ```js
 function claimReward(